airspot-dev/krules/OVERVIEW.md

 ]
 ```
-We have added a rule that has received an error event, or better, the error event propagated by the rule we have just defined, and the name of the file that raised the exception (in the payload) will remove the above mentioned file.
+We have added a rule that received an error event, or better, the error event propagated by the rule we have just defined, and the name of the file that raised the exception (in the payload) will remove the above mentioned file.

 This mechanism handles exceptions in a very general and basic way, we can have multiple generic strategies to handle exceptions.
 For example, we can integrate with specialized platforms and collect the stacktrace to send it on common notification systems.
 We can also store all events containing errors on a database with all data related to the original event in order to reproduce it again after fixed the problem.

 There are also many cases where an error is predictable and we want define some recovery logic in the real time.

-KRules provides and allows to write new exception dumpers to give more detailed extra information about a specific exception (for example a timeout or a bad http status code).
+KRules provides and allows to write new _exception dumpers_ to give more detailed extra information about a specific exception (for example a timeout or a bad http status code).
 This information is obviously available for creating rules

 Suppose we want to post the data processed by rules on an external API server and we want to manage the case in which the service becomes unavailable for maintenance (status code 503).